Quail chicks eating game bird meal from a Hatching Time feeder.

 Feeding Quail Chicks (0-6 Weeks)

-During the first few weeks of life, Coturnix quail chicks need a high-protein diet to fuel their fast growth.
-A game bird starter feed with 24-28% protein is ideal at this stage.
-Ensure the feed is finely ground or crumbled to make it easy for the chicks to eat.
+In the first few weeks, quail chicks need a high-protein diet to support rapid growth.
+Aim for a game bird starter feed with 24-28% protein, and ensure it’s finely ground or crumbled for easy eating.

 Feeding Growing Quail (6-8 Weeks)

-As your quail transition from chicks to adults, their diet shifts slightly.
-At around 6 weeks, switch to a grower feed with 20-22% protein.
-This helps maintain their rapid development as they prepare to reach maturity.
+As your quail transition from chicks to adults, their dietary requirements adjust slightly.
+Around 6 weeks, switch them to a grower feed with about 20-22% protein.
+This helps sustain their rapid development as they prepare for maturity.

 Feeding Adult Quail (8+ Weeks)

-Once quail reach adulthood and begin laying eggs, they require a diet that maintains their energy levels and supports egg production.
-Adult quail need a feed with 18-20% protein to stay healthy and productive.
+Once your quail hit adulthood and begin laying eggs, they need a balanced diet to maintain energy and support egg production.
+Adult quail typically do best on feed containing 18-20% protein.

 What to Include in a Balanced Diet